dyzqy/Kingdom-Rush-ReVeangeance/README.md

 If you want to edit waves yourself, I have included the formations (specific enemy groupings) used in Revengeance, in the ***Non-Necessary Components\Formations*** folder.

-## Description

-Features
+## Features

-Revamped Towers
+### Revamped Towers
--Most towers have been rebalanced significantly, so no tower is much stronger than any other -Some of the most interesting changes include:
+- Most towers have been rebalanced significantly, so no tower is much stronger than any other
+- Some of the most interesting changes include:
-     -The Orc Shaman is now a magic-damage artillery tower -The Grim Cemetery is now rallyable and can have an infinite number of zombies -The Rotten Forest now deals true damage and has much stronger abilities
+     - The Orc Shaman is now a magic-damage artillery tower
+     - The Grim Cemetery is now rallyable and can have an infinite number of zombies
+     - The Rotten Forest now deals true damage and has much stronger abilities

-Rebalanced Heroes
+### Rebalanced Heroes
--Heroes should now conform to a more even level of balance (looking at you, Eiskalt) -Heroes level up much faster as well, so you can play with all of them without feeling the need to grind
+- Heroes should now conform to a more even level of balance (looking at you, Eiskalt)
+- Heroes level up much faster as well, so you can play with all of them without feeling the need to grind
-    -Veruk spams units like no tomorrow
+    - Veruk spams units like no tomorrow
-    -Margosa now takes an anti-spellcaster niche
+    - Margosa now takes an anti-spellcaster niche
-    -Tramin is a funny goblin man
+    - Tramin is a funny goblin man

-Stronger Enemies
+### Stronger Enemies
--Enemies as a whole are much stronger in virtually every capacity -A number of new variations on existing enemies have been added, so keep your eyes peeled
+- Enemies as a whole are much stronger in virtually every capacity
+- A number of new variations on existing enemies have been added, so keep your eyes peeled

-Better Levels
+### Better Levels
--Did you dislike the slow pace of vanilla?
-Well fear not, most levels have been reworked to be much faster -Heroic and iron challenges have become a lot more... interesting
+- Did you dislike the slow pace of vanilla?
+Well fear not, most levels have been reworked to be much faster
+- Heroic and iron challenges have become a lot more... interesting

-Usable Spells
+### Usable Spells
--Reinforcements are now equivalent to their counterparts in previous games, meaning lower cooldowns, longer durations, and better stats
+- Reinforcements are now equivalent to their counterparts in previous games, meaning lower cooldowns, longer durations, and better stats
--Soul Impact is no longer Soul Tickle, this version is as good as Rain of Fire or Lightning
+- Soul Impact is no longer Soul Tickle, this version is as good as Rain of Fire or Lightning

-Flavor and Story Adjustments
+### Flavor and Story Adjustments
--A lot of flavor has been added to the game, chiefly in tower descriptions -Many new characters introduced in vanilla have been replaced with a fitting counterpart from the original games
+- A lot of flavor has been added to the game, chiefly in tower descriptions
+- Many new characters introduced in vanilla have been replaced with a fitting counterpart from the original games